 If someone is exposed to a large amount of marijuana before completing a urine drug test, THC may be detected.
 However, modern tests are very unlikely to yield positive results from secondhand smoke.

-While Cannabidiol (CBD) does not make people high, large amounts of consumption could lead to a positive result on a urine test for THC.
+While cannabidiol (CBD) does not make people high, large amounts of consumption could lead to a positive result on a urine test for THC.

 Cough Suppressants, Decongestants, and Sleep Aides

-Over-the-counter cough suppressants like Robitussin include an active ingredient called Dextromethorphan, which could cause false positives in tests for opiates and PCP.
+Over-the-counter cough suppressants like Robitussin include an active ingredient called Dextromethorphan, which could cause false positives in tests for opioids and PCP.
 Pseudoephedrine, or Sudafed, could cause false positives for amphetamine or methamphetamine.
 Over-the-counter sleep aid drugs like Unisom may also lead to false positive results for PCP and methadone.

 Weight Loss Pills